 Any tree planting that has been carried out in Cornwall since December 2019 can count towards the Forest for Cornwall.
 (As long as they were not planted as part of a planning condition or other statutory requirement.)
 We have an active ‘Pipeline’ of projects planned.
-Let us know about your tree planting activity on our Contact Us form so that it can become part of the Forest for Cornwall.
+Let us know about your tree planting activity on our Contact Us form so that we can register your contribution to a carbon neutral future for Cornwall.

 Forest for Cornwall support landowners, farmers and businesses with: